abhi230506/anika-demo/README.md

 The code here originated as an earlier experimental version created during the initial stages of the project.
 It has since been intentionally adapted and stabilized to function as a standalone demonstration of Anika’s core ideas.

-**This demo version can run on any platform** (Windows, macOS, Linux) and is designed to showcase Anika's early capabilities.
-However, **the actual production system is designed to run on a Raspberry Pi 5**, where it operates as a dedicated, always-on companion integrated into the physical environment.
+**This demo version can run on any platform** (Windows, macOS, Linux) and showcases Anika’s early-stage capabilities.
+The full system extends beyond this demo and is built to run on a Raspberry Pi 5 as a dedicated, always-on companion integrated into the physical environment.

 While the foundational algorithms and behavioural logic are present, the system is:
 - simplified